square/connect-api-examples/connect-examples/v2/python_payment/README.md

     python -m CGIHTTPServer

+Or with Python 3, run:

+    python -m http.server --cgi

 You can then visit `localhost:8000/cgi-bin/index.py` in your browser to see the card form.

 If you're using your sandbox credentials, you can test a valid credit card